cnr-ibba/nf-resequencing-mem/README.md

 to overcome this issue by providing `--has_header` parameter to `bin/check_samplesheet.py` which let to skip the header check sections.
-However, you have to ensure your samplesheet have the required `sample,fastq_1,fastq_2` header section, otherwise you will loose a sample.
+However, you have to ensure your samplesheet have the required `sample,fastq_1,fastq_2` header section, otherwise this pipeline will not work as intended.
 You can do it by customizing the `SAMPLESHEET_CHECK` step in the process scope, for example: